cwensel/cascading/README.md

 ## Cascading 3.1

-Cascading 3.1 includes a few major changes and additions from prior releases:
+Cascading 3 includes a few major changes and additions from prior major releases:

 * Complete re-write of the platform query planner and improvements to the planner API
 * Addition of Apache Tez as a supported runtime platform